-Her work has been published in American Behavioral Scientist; Higher Education; Research in Social Stratification and Mobility; Work, Employment and Society; Higher Education Quarterly; Child Indicators Research; Economics of Innovation and New Technology; International Journal of Inclusive Education; European Journal of Special Needs Education; Educational Review; The Economic and Social Review; and Irish Educational Studies.
+She has published extensively on these and other topics, with over 130 publications to date.
+These include papers in international journals including American Behavioral Scientist; Higher Education; Research in Social Stratification and Mobility; Work, Employment and Society; Higher Education Quarterly; Journal of Children and Media; Child Indicators Research; Education and Information Technologies; Economics of Innovation and New Technology; International Journal of Inclusive Education; European Journal of Special Needs Education; and Educational Review.

 Among her current projects, Selina is examining the implications of COVID-19 for secondary education in Ireland and the impact of the pilot School Inclusion Model to support students with additional needs.